valverdemp/bloques/README.md

 - Without a commercial purpose.
 They are "personal" blogs about hobbies, culture, opinion, etc.

 I used Google and Blogspot search options and found 49 blogs written by 44 learners.
-The list is blogs_list.txt
+The list is blog_list.txt

 ###2.
-Compile a list of URLs (one URL per line), one for every blog post
+Compile a list of URLs (one URL per line), one for every post

-For every blog in the previous list, with a link-checker software (I used [Integrity](http://peacockmedia.software/mac/integrity/) for Mac), I made a list of the URLs of every blog and saved the result in a .csv file.
+For every blog in the previous list, with a link-checker software (I used [Integrity](http://peacockmedia.software/mac/integrity/) for Mac), I made a list of the URLs I was interested in and saved the result in a .csv file.

 Link-checker software gives you the list of all links in a blog, so later I selected only the links to blog posts, by means of some regular expressions, e.g: